 Data preparation is an iterative and agile process for finding, combining, cleaning, transforming and sharing curated datasets for various data and analytics use cases including analytics/business intelligence (BI), data science/machine learning (ML) and self-service data integration.
 Data preparation tools promise faster time to delivery of integrated and curated data by allowing business users including analysts, citizen integrators, data engineers and citizen data scientists to integrate internal and external datasets for their use cases.
 Furthermore, they allow users to identify anomalies and patterns and improve and review the data quality of their findings in a repeatable fashion.
 Some tools embed ML algorithms that augment and, in some cases, completely automate certain repeatable and mundane data preparation tasks.
 Reduced time to delivery of data and insight is at the heart of this market.

-Gartner defines a data science and machine learning platform as an integrated set of code-based libraries and low-code tooling that support the independent use by, and collaboration between, data scientists and their business and IT counterparts through all stages of the data science life cycle.
-These stages include business understanding, data access and preparation, experimentation and model creation, and sharing of insights.
-They also support machine learning engineering workflows including creation of data, feature, deployment and testing pipelines.
-The platforms are provided via desktop client or browser with supporting compute instances and/or as a fully managed cloud offering.
-Data science and machine learning (DSML) platforms are designed to allow a broad range of users to develop and apply a comprehensive set of predictive and prescriptive analytical techniques.
-Leveraging data from distributed sources, cutting-edge user experience, and native machine learning and generative AI (GenAI) capabilities, these platforms help to augment and automate decision making across an enterprise.
-They provide a range of proprietary and open-source tools to enable data scientists and domain experts to find patterns in data that can be used to forecast financial metrics, understand customer behavior, predict supply and demand, and many other use cases.
-Models can be built on all types of data, including tabular, images, video and text for applications that require computer vision or natural language processing.
+Gartner defines a data science and machine learning platform as an integrated set of code-based libraries and low-code tooling.
+These platforms support the independent use and collaboration among data scientists and their business and IT counterparts, with automation and AI assistance through all stages of the data science life cycle, including business understanding, data access and preparation, model creation and sharing of insights.
+They also support engineering workflows, including the creation of data, feature, deployment and testing pipelines.
+The platforms are provided via desktop client or browser with supporting compute instances or as a fully managed cloud offering.

 Data virtualization technology is based on the execution of distributed data management processing, primarily for queries, against multiple heterogeneous data sources, and federation of query results into virtual views.
 This is followed by the consumption of these virtual views by applications, query/reporting tools, message-oriented middleware or other data management infrastructure components.
 Data virtualization can be used to create virtualized and integrated views of data in-memory, rather than executing data movement and physically storing integrated views in a target data structure.
 It provides a layer of abstraction above the physical implementation of data, to simplify querying logic.